 [Section 97XU inserted by No. 20 of 2002 s.
 4.]

 97XV.
-Information not to be disclosed
+Information obtained under this Division not to be disclosed

 (1) A person to whom this subsection applies must not, directly or indirectly, record, disclose or make use of information obtained in the course of performing functions under this Division except —

-(a) in the course of performing those functions;
+(a) in the course of performing those functions; or

-(b) as required or allowed by this Act or any other written law;
+(b) as required or allowed by this Act or any other written law; or

-(c) for the purpose of proceedings in a court;
+(c) for the purpose of proceedings in a court; or

 (d) with the written authority of each person to whom the information relates; or